 636 Bloor St, Mississauga (905) 279-0097

-Original owner Fred Fazzolari’s mission statement was to provide a friendly neighbourhood bar ‘where customers could unite for the enjoyment of his three passions – food, drink and sports’.
-Given its longevity, it’s safe to say Fred’s Bar & Grill has succeeded magnificently: the place continues to go from strength to strength, providing a modern, cosy and very lively space where patrons can enjoy each other’s company, along with the excellent drinks and pub grub on offer.
+Original owner Fred Fazzolari’s mission, was to provide a friendly neighbourhood bar ‘where customers could unite to enjoy his three passions – food, drink and sports.
+Given its longevity, it’s safe to say Fred’s Bar & Grill has succeeded magnificently: the place continues to go from strength to strength, providing a modern, cosy and festive space where patrons can enjoy each other’s company, along with the excellent drinks and pub grub on offer.

-The menu is extensive, with favourites including fish & chips, Philly cheesesteak sandwiches and seafood linguine, coupled with a whole host of pizza choices, pasta dishes, salads, appetizers, burgers, fingers and bites.
+The menu is extensive, with favourites including fish & chips, Philly cheesesteak sandwiches and seafood linguine, and a whole host of pizza choices, pasta dishes, salads, appetizers, burgers, fingers and bites.

-Every major sporting event is covered on the selection of televisions, while if you just want to eat, drink and chat with friends in relative peace there’s a fab outside patio area where you can kick back and watch the world drift by.
+Every major sporting event is covered on the selection of televisions, while if you want to eat, drink and chat with friends in relative peace, there’s a fab outside patio area where you can kick back and watch the world drift by.

-So next time you’re looking for a night out, try some of the Mississauga sports bars that are just a bit past Toronto.
+So next time you’re looking for a night out, try some of the Mississauga sports bars just a bit past Toronto.